CHECKLIST: 7 things you must not ignore before buying a health insurance policy

 If you don’t act now, and buy the highest cover you can afford, you are most likely ending up in soup - either not affording quality care for your family when they need it, or losing your life’s savings in the process.

 What can you do?
-We would say have at least a 20-30 lakh floater for your family, but if that is unaffordable at the moment - buy the highest cover you can afford.
+We would say have at least a 20-30 lakh family floater, but if that is unaffordable at the moment - buy the highest cover you can afford.
 And over the next few years, increase it gradually.
 That’s the only way to ensure that you are protected now and in the future.

 If you have a health insurance plan with a low sum insured (say less than INR 5 Lakhs), the policy might come with a room-rent limit.
 Room-rent limits may be imposed either as a percentage of the sum insured (eg.: 1% of sum insured per day) or as a category of rooms (twin sharing room allowed).